 Linking the songs are dialogue scenes featuring an all-star cast headed by David Warner (Titanic, The Omen, Time Bandits), Richard Coyle (Coupling, Prince of Persia, Born To Kill), Jacqueline Pearce (White Mischief, Plague of the Zombies, and galactic villainess Servalan in Blake’s 7), Jan Ravens (Spitting Image and Dead Ringers, currently turning heads with her uncannily accurate Theresa May), Edward Holtom (Sherlock, Shakespeare's Globe, and the title role in the West End production of Oliver!), and Simon Greenall (Benidorm, Trapped!, and perhaps best known as Alan Partridge’s Geordie friend Michael).

 David Palfreyman, who released his debut album RadioMagnetofon in 2010 under the name Malf, has toured extensively in the UK, Europe and the USA.
 Nicholas Pegg’s writing credits include stage shows, audio plays, and the acclaimed book The Complete David Bowie (a noted Bowie expert, he has worked as consultant on many projects including the V&A exhibition David Bowie Is, the BBC’s Five Years documentaries, and the Royal Mail’s recent set of commemorative Bowie stamps), while his acting credits include regular appearances as a Dalek in Doctor Who.

 Decades is available now from Diteli Records on double vinyl, double CD and digital download.
-The single and video We All Fall Down, featuring Sarah Jane Morris, can also be found online.
+Click here to buy.